gaborcselle/write-my-posts/README.md

 2. *Viewership:* We had a total of 16 viewers overall and no chats, confirming that this is not great content.
 3. *Data procurement:* The approach of using my downloadable Twitter archive did work, that was surprisingly easy to reformat into training / test data.
 (Grr Twitter for not providing a free Twitter read API.)
 4. *Finetune on small amounts of data:* The overall approach of finetuning GPT-3.5 to match my Twitter tone did work, even with a small sample of 200 tweets train / 40 tweets validation we got to a pretty good point in matching my tone, even if the content made no sense.
-5. *Finetune on large amounts of data:* TBD, the model with larger amounts of data is still finetuning.
-(Will update this when we have it).
+5. *Finetune on large amounts of data:* I then trained a model on all my tweets that weren't replies (~4000 train/~500 validation) and it's a little bit better but not phenomenally so.
+The posts it produces are a bit more cohesive than the smaller model.

 # Objective
 Write Twitter / X / Mastodon / Threads posts for me, in my voice.